What is the Knapton Neighbourhood Watch scheme?

 - help prevent crime by increasing vigilance and improving security

 - reduce the opportunity for crime by increasing crime awareness and maintaining a caring community

 - assist the police in detecting crime by promoting effective communication and the prompt reporting of suspicious and criminal activity.

-- reduce undue fear of crime by providing accurate information about risks and by promoting a sense of security and community spirit, particularly amongst the more vulnerable members of the community.
+- reduce the fear of crime by providing accurate information about risks and by promoting a sense of security and community spirit, particularly amongst the more vulnerable members of the community.

-Our experienced co-ordinator, Georgina Neatherway, attends various Neighbourhood Watch and Police sponsored meetings in the area and is in contact with the North Norfolk Police crime prevention co-ordinator who regularly communicates updates on crime or suspicious activity to her.
+Our experienced co-ordinator, Georgina Neatherway, attends various Neighbourhood Watch and Police sponsored meetings and regularly receives updates on local crime and suspicious activity from the North Norfolk Police crime prevention co-ordinator.

 Join us and be part of something good

 There is no cost to join and help to keep our village a safe place to live.
 Over twenty village households – 10% of the village – have already joined our initiative, but Georgina is quick to point out that the more households that join the scheme, the more effective it will be.